rickhull/planorithm/README.md

 The scheduler immediately returns a handle to wait for completion.
 The `check` is scheduled last.
 The scheduler immediately returns a handle to wait for completion.
-As long as there are `action`s and `iaction`s running, the scheduler will wait to execute any `check`s in the queue.
+As long as there are `action` and `iaction` running, the scheduler will wait to execute any `check` in the queue.

-Now, what about scheduling across an array of *Nodes*?

-#### Scheduling Across an Array of Nodes
+### Scheduling Across an Array of Nodes

 Given: